royxss/full-stack-starter-template/README.md

-## Full Stack Starter Template
+## Full Stack Starter Template:

+1. ### The starter template has the below technical stack which is still under work.

    - React.js
+   - Redux
    - Django with REST
    - Python
    - Docker
    - Docker Swarm
    - Ansible

-### Start application using Docker:

-#### Note: There is no compose here as it is just one container.
+   - GitHub

+2. ### How to start the application?

+   #### Use docker container to start the application from the folder where Dockerfile exists.

+   - git pull
+   - docker stop \$(docker ps -q --filter ancestor=starter-app-monolith) # if already running
-- docker build -t app .
+   - docker build -t starter-app-monolith .
-- docker run -d -p 9091:9091 app:latest
+   - docker run --rm -d -p 9091:9091 starter-app-monolith

-#### Test only front-end and not the full app?

-- docker build -t frontend .
-- docker run -it -p 3000:3000 frontend:latest

-### Status: Incomplete
+3. ### Status: Incomplete